-Many sources report approximately 5% to 10% of individuals who suffer from anorexia or bulimia are males.
-Some studies have reported one in six cases of anorexia or bulimia are in men and that BED (Binge Eating Disorder) is almost equally present in men and women.
-Men are typically not as likely to seek treatment for an eating disorder, and clinicians are less likely to diagnose a male with an eating disorder.
+Many sources report approximately 5% to 10% of individuals who suffer from anorexia or bulimia identify as males.
+Some studies have reported one in six cases of anorexia or bulimia have been found in men and that BED (Binge Eating Disorder) is almost equally present in all genders.
+Those who identify as male are typically not as likely to seek treatment for an eating disorder, and clinicians are less likely to diagnose these individuals with an eating disorder.

 How are eating disorders treated?

 No single approach to eating disorder treatment will work equally for everyone – the right treatment program depends on an individual’s strengths, goals and the nature of their his or her eating disorder.
 If you or someone you know is suffering from anorexia, bulimia, exercise addiction or an eating disorder not otherwise specified, the first step is to talk about the problem and seek the guidance of an eating disorder therapist and medical professional as soon as possible.

 While researching possible treatments, keep the following in mind: